PotatoDiet/justinharrison.ca/content/posts/books-i-read-in-2019.md

 Philippines, reading about his small squad slowly dying off or "abandoning" to the post-war Filipinos was very interesting.
 The point where his brother came to the island, with many others, to persuade him to surrender with no success was sad and confusing.
-Him receiving a post card from his wife and children and yet believing the postcard was propaganda due to their house in the background being different, not aware of Japan being completely destroyed in the firebombing raids, was sombering.
+His receiving a postcard from his wife and children and yet believing the postcard was propaganda due to their house in the background being different, not aware of Japan being completely destroyed in the firebombing raids, was sobering.